 NSFileProtectionCompleteUntilFirstUserAuthenticationoption, your app cannot access the file while the device is booting or until the user unlocks the device.
 After the user unlocks the device for the first time, you can access the file even if the user subsequently locks the device again.

 You should protect files as soon as possible after creating them.
-For information about how to protect files, see iOS App Programming Guide.
+For information about how to protect files, see App Programming Guide for iOS.

 Custom Appearance for UIKit Controls